Meeting a psychologist for an assessment of Intrusive thoughts

 Why would you want to meet with a psychologist?

 Meeting with a psychologist or other mental health professionals for assessment allows you to get a diagnosis.

-Getting an accurate diagnosis is crucial to formulate a treatment plan and allow the mental health professional to make a case formulation based on the assessment.
+Getting an accurate diagnosis is crucial to formulate a treatment plan and allowing the mental health professional to formulate a case based on the assessment.

 I understand that it can be challenging to meet with mental health professionals.
 You might feel anxious about the meeting or concerned about what they will think about you when you say what’s going on with you or feel ashamed or embarrassed.
 This is perfectly natural to feel this way, and all you have to do is get to the first meeting and trust the clinician to help you with this.

 An excellent experienced therapist should put you at ease and help you feel okay to talk.
 You can change if you feel uncomfortable during the assessment or find it challenging to engage with your therapist.
 Establishing a good relationship between you and the therapist is down to the skill of the person you are seeing.
 If they cannot establish this rapport, it might be helpful to look into meeting with someone else.

 Structured self-help course for Intrusive Thoughts from the privacy of your home

 Most assessments follow a similar pattern to glean the following information.

 Presenting problem – this is basically what is going on for you.
 For example, how are you currently experiencing your obsessions and compulsions?
 How are intrusive thoughts impacting your daily life?

 Mental state – it’s essential to examine your mental state for several reasons, such as ensuring that you’re suitable for therapy.
 For example, if someone’s mood was severely affected and they were experiencing an episode of psychosis, they would not undertake treatment at this time.
 It surprises people when we talk about suitability for therapy, especially in the world of private practice.